weblate/qTox_enhanced-1/doc/user_manual_en.md

 * __Authors:__ Lists the people who developed this shiny piece of software.
 * __Known Issues:__ Links to our list of known issues and improvements.

-## Groupchats
+## Conferences

-Groupchats are a way to talk with multiple friends at the same time, like when you are standing together in a group.
-To create a groupchat click the groupchat icon in the bottom left corner and set a name.
-Now you can invite your contacts by right-clicking on the contact and selecting "Invite to group".
+Conferences are a way to talk with multiple friends at the same time, like when you are standing together in a conference.
+To create a conference click the conference icon in the bottom left corner and set a name.
+Now you can invite your contacts by right-clicking on the contact and selecting "Invite to conference".
 Currently, if the last person leaves the chat, it is closed and you have to create a new one.
-Videochats and file transfers are currently unsupported in groupchats.
+Videochats and file transfers are currently unsupported in conferences.

 ## Message Styling